LEARNAcademy/syllabus/React_and_Rails_Cat_Tinder/Frontend/05cat_tinder_cats.md

   const headings = component.find('h4 > .cat-name')
   expect(headings.length).toBe(3)
 })
 ```

-Try those tests, they should be green.
+The tests should now pass.

 ## Challenge

-Now, try adding some more tests of your own.
+Add some more tests of your own.